 Cytokine Release Syndrome

-• The incidence and management of CRS events are summarized in table: MajesTEC-2 (Cohort C: TECVAYLI + nirogacestat): Incidence and Management of CRS.
+• The incidence and management of CRS is summarized in Table: MajesTEC-2 (Cohort C): Incidence and Management of CRS.

 • Any grade CRS events occurred in 75.0% of patients (n=21).
-One Grade 3 CRS event was reported at dose level 1 (concurrent nirogacestat).
+One grade 3 CRS event was reported at dose level 1.
 Most CRS events occurred during step-up dosing or cycle 1.

 • The median time to onset of CRS (relative to the most recent dose) was 2 days (range, 1-3).
 The median duration of CRS was 2 days (range, 1-33).
 All CRS events had resolved at the time of data cut-off.